-After fierce debate, Washington Senate approves new tax on capital gains by one vote
+After fierce debate, Washington State Senate approves new tax on capital gains by one vote

 The Democratic-led chamber rejected more than a dozen Republican amendments, including one that would make the capital gains tax voluntary.
 Another proposed amendment would delay the effective date of the tax until mid-2025 to give the Legislature time to review recommendations from a work group currently developing tax-structure ideas.

-Republican Sen. Brad Hawkins, of East Wenatchee, said while the tax may be narrow now, he believed it was inevitable that it would be expanded.
+Republican Sen. Brad Hawkins, of East Wenatchee, said that while the tax may be narrow now, he believed it was inevitable that it would be expanded.

 “It’s not about the ultrarich.
 It’s about all of us,” he said.
 “Over time, once this gets implemented and once the court potentially upholds it, then all of the exemptions will over time be whittled away to the point where it does impact all of us.”